Genivia/ugrep/README.md

             Disables Unicode matching for binary file matching, forcing PATTERN to match bytes, not Unicode characters.
-For example, -U '\xa3' matches byte A3 (hex) instead of the Unicode code point U+00A3 represented by the two-byte UTF-8 sequence C2 A3.
+For example, -U '\xa3' matches byte A3 (hex) instead of the Unicode code point U+00A3 represented by the UTF-8 sequence C2 A3.
+See also --dotall.
     -W, --with-hex
             Output binary matches in hexadecimal, leaving text matches alone.
             This option is equivalent to the --binary-files=with-hex option.